hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 hidden: false
 ---

 We've provided a set of deployment templates to speed up the build.
-Once you complete the setup, we'll run through some basic operations to get you familiar with the solution and the underlying AWS services.
+Once you complete the setup, we'll run through basic operations to get you familiar with the solution and the underlying AWS services.
 If you want a deeper understanding of how the services work, take a look through the code.
 We've added comments to signpost whats happening in each section.

 {{% notice note %}}
 The solution you are about to deploy is an example.
-Use this lab and the accompanying code to design a solution that meets your specific cost optimization needs.
+Use this lab and the accompanying code to create your own version that meets your specific cost optimization needs.
 {{% /notice %}}

 Deployment is a three step process.

 1. Deploy AWS services
 2. Perform a manual run to copy the first batch of data
-3. Setup QuickSight and import an example dashboard.
+3. Setup Amazon QuickSight and import an example dashboard

 There are 2 **(Options)** to deploy AWS Services.
 Pick the one that suits you.

 1. [**AWS CloudFormation**](#step-1-option-1-cloudformation-deployment).
 We'll guide you through the setup step by step.
 You will need to setup Azure resources prior to deployment.
 2. [**Hashicorp Terraform**](#step-1-option-2-terraform-deployment).
 You will need to be familiar with Terraform and have an existing deployment pipeline.
-We include an example template showing you how to deploy Azure resources.
+We include a sample template for Azure resources.

 {{% notice note %}}
-If you encounter any errors with the tasks below, head over to the [Observability and Troubleshooting](../3_common_tasks)section.
+If you encounter an error during the lab, head over to the [Observability and Troubleshooting](../3_common_tasks)section.
 {{% /notice %}}

 ### Step 1 (Option-1) CloudFormation Deployment
 {{%expand "Click to expand" %}}

-1. [Download](https://github.com/aws-samples/aws-data-pipelines-for-azure-storage/archive/refs/heads/main.zip) setup files and extract locally.
-The archive contains files listed below. **You don't need to extract individual files**.
+1. [Download](https://github.com/aws-samples/aws-data-pipelines-for-azure-storage/archive/refs/heads/main.zip) the source code and extract locally.
+The *CFN* folder contains files listed below. **You don't need to extract individual files**.

 * **azure-arm-identity.zip** Lambda layer for Azure identity
 * **azure-arm-storage.zip** Lambda layer for Azure storage
-* **cid-azure-gluejob-cfn.py** Glue python script
+* **cid-azure-gluejob-cfn.py** Glue job python script
 * **cid-azure-lambda01.zip - cid-azure-lambda06.zip** Azure blob copy Lambda functions
-* **cid-azure-lambda07.zip** Impact tracking Lambda function
 * **cid-azure-stack.yaml** CloudFormation template.
 * **cid-azure-dashboard.yaml** Sample QuickSight dashboard

 2. Place the files in a new Amazon S3 bucket.
-CloudFormation will access these files during deployment.
-Don't use the name in the screenshot below, someone's probably already grabbed it and S3 bucket names need to be globally unique.
+CloudFormation will access these during deployment.
+Don't use the name in the screenshot below, someone's already used it and Amazon S3 bucket names need to be globally unique.
 ![Images/cidazure-setup-cfn-s3source](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3source.png?width=1000px)

-3. Click into **cid-azure-stack-yaml** and grab the Object URL.
+3. Click into **cid-azure-stack-yaml** and copy the Object URL.
 You'll need this in a moment.
 ![Images/cidazure-setup-cfn-s3objecturl](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3objecturl.png?width=1000px)

 4. Browse to the **CloudFormation** service.